Kampar, Perak: Transportation

 Kampar Putra Bus Terminal (also known as Terminal Kampar Putra Sentral) is one of two main terminals in Kampar.
 It had started to operate in May 2019 to replace the old bus station in Kampar Old Town.
 The other terminal is Kampar Bus Terminal, which is located in the old town area.
 This area is known for its amazing pre-war shophouses turn coffee shops, goldsmiths and retail shops through Jalan Gopeng and Jalan Idris.

 Local vicinity routes to/from Ipoh, Teluk Intan, Tapah, Malim Nawar etc are covered.
-Among the local bus companies that are operating in Kampar would be Perak Transit and Kinta Omnibus Company (Both serving routes north of Kampar all the way to Ipoh), Kamta Omnibus Company (serving routes south of Kampar to Tapah) and Hup Soon Omnibus Company (routes from Kampar to Teluk Intan).
+Among the local bus companies that are operating in Kampar would be Perak Transit.